zuozhenggh/learning-library/data-management-library/database/Essbase21c/intro/intro.md

 ### Prerequisites

--   An Oracle public cloud tenancy where you have the admin privileges and resources available to provision an ATP instance with 1 OCPU and Essbase 21c instance with 1 OCPU.
+-   An Oracle public cloud tenancy where you have the admin privileges and resources available to provision an ATP instance with one OCPU and an Essbase 21c instance with one OCPU.
--   Smartview Plugin (Steps provided in Essbase lab)
+-   Smartview Plugin (steps provided in Essbase lab)